Avocadrew/RoomReservationSystem/README.md

 #### Jun-Yu (Andrew) Chen, Shu-Yan Cheng, Yun-Hsuan Tsai, Ethan Kuan, Wei Chen

 ## Introduction
-The main goal we design the system is to improve the user experience of current library meeting room reservation system.
+The main goal of the system's design is to improve the user experience of the current NTUST library room reservation system.
 To achieve this, we added some new concepts and functions into our system:
 - **Grouping system:**

-     We introduce a new concept "Group" into the reservation system.
-Add your team members into your own group so you can easily track who is in the meeting, and also convenient to remind them of the following meeting.
+     We introduced a new concept called "Group" into the reservation system.
+Users are able to add team members into a group so personnel in the meeting could be tracked, reminder-related functionality is also based on grouping.

 - **Email/Calendar notice:**